Dead Sea natural wonder

 Floating in the Dead Sea

-One of the must-do activities while visiting the Dead Sea is the unique sensation of floating in its salt water.
-A combination of the feeling of no weight and the atypical texture of the water promises for a remarkable experience that is also relaxing.
+One of the must-do activities while visiting the Dead Sea is experiencing the unique sensation of floating in its salt water.
+The combination of the feeling of no weight and the atypical texture of the water promises a remarkable and relaxing experience.

 Mud Baths

-Dead Sea beaches that surround the area offer the mineral-packed mud for free.
-You can smear the mud onto your skin, leave it dry, rinse it in sea, and it will make the skin of your face soft and give you a youthful look.
+The Dead Sea beaches surrounding the area offer mineral-packed mud for free.
+You can apply the mud to your skin, let it dry, and then rinse it off in the sea.
+It will soften your face and give you a youthful look.

 Hiking

-The desert region over the Dead Sea is full of hiking opportunities, especially in the Ein Gedi National Reserve and Masada.
-The trails in these regions include easy walking trails and more difficult paths, all of which offer scenic views of the desert and the Dead Sea lying beneath them.
+The desert region surrounding the Dead Sea offers numerous hiking opportunities, particularly in the Ein Gedi National Park and Masada.
+The trails in these regions range from easy walking paths to more challenging routes, all offering scenic views of the desert and the Dead Sea below.

 Accessibility and Visitor Information